neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 , and update the app configuration with fetched version details.

 :::warning
-Nightly builds refers to automatically generated daily builds, so these builds can contain experimental or incomplete features.
+Nightly builds refer to automatically generated daily builds, so these builds can contain experimental or incomplete features.
 Therefore, avoid using `nightly` versions in your production apps.
 Use `nightly` versions to try out latest features, but use a stable version for production apps.
 :::